wallymathieu/assertfail/_posts/2023-02-05-Architecture-and-functional-programming.md

 ## Conclusion

 FP concepts have come to have a broad influence over many mainstream core frameworks (see the functional concepts in [Java](https://www.baeldung.com/java-functional-programming) and [C#](https://en.wikipedia.org/wiki/Language_Integrated_Query) base libraries).
 We can argue that these concepts give us tools and definitions that help remove the fluff around the definitions.
+The downside is that the language of functional programming is often unfamiliar and feels foreign to many developers (why it makes sense to [use the concepts without explicitly mentioning mentioning them](https://fsharpforfunandprofit.com/about/#banned)).